Motivation

-Motivation refers to the wants or needs that guide behavior toward a particular goal.
-Beyond biological impulses, motivation may be intrinsic (stemming from internal factors) or extrinsic (stemming from external factors).
+Motivation refers to the wants or needs that direct behavior toward a particular goal.
+Beyond basic biological impulses, motivation can be:

 Factors that influence motivation